intel-lab-lkp/linux/Documentation/admin-guide/media/visl.rst

   sure that, for a given input, the output frames are always exactly the same.
   This is useful for automated tests to check that output frames are correct.

+- codec_variability: Add codec specific variability in the ouput frames.
+It adds a text line on the ouptut frames containing parameters that is specific to the format of the input stream to ensure that different inputs do not give the same output.

 What is the default use case for this driver?
 ---------------------------------------------